AARP's Top Picks for San Antonio

 Soak Up Some Culture

 The historic Majestic Theatre, in the heart of downtown, was built in 1929.
-Originally it was designed to be the most modern building in South Texas and the first in the state to be totally air-conditioned.
-In 1989, the theatre was renovated, and in 1996 the stage was expanded so that it could accommodate major Broadway musicals.
+Designed to be the most modern building in South Texas, it was the first in the state to be totally air-conditioned.
+In 1989 the theater was renovated, and in 1996 the stage was expanded so that it could accommodate major Broadway musicals.
 Today the 2,264-seat theater is home to the Broadway in San Antonio series as well as a wide variety of concerts and performing arts attractions.

 -